 Teens become armatures and “listening-boards” of portable, temporary, “living sculptures” for city parks.
 After attracting people, teens ask “visitors” how they feel about climate change — the best way to begin a conversation.

-My previous artworks and projects, including art-sci exhibitions designed/organized/and co-produced for ASCI (Art & Science Collaborations, Inc.) and mostly held at the New York Hall of Science, fall into the distinct visual art categories below:
+My previous artworks and projects, including art-sci exhibitions designed/organized/and co-produced for and mostly held at the New York Hall of Science, fall into the distinct visual art categories below:

-For a while, my mother was an amateur landscape painter and my surroundings living in NYC, after years in Vermont/NH, have crept into my art.
+For a while, my mother was an amateur landscape painter and now I find that my surroundings living in NYC, after years in Vermont and New Hampshire, have crept into my art.
 Experiencing nature on forested dog walks, riding my bicycle cautiously on city streets, or waiting for a subway train, all allow time for observation.

-My college training in printmaking and photography reflected NYC’s energy and structures into my wearable city-scapes.
+My college training in printmaking and photography enabled NYC’s energy and structures to be reflected in my wearable cityscapes.

 After years of working in 2D, I could not contain my desire to add textures and patterns to low-relief works and then small 3D art.